New Claims for Housing Benefit are made through Universal Credit. For more information on this and Universal Credit please click here

 - Plan ahead!
 Set up a Direct Debit to ensure your rent account is kept up to date.
 To set up a Direct Debit please contact Money Management Team.

 - Check you rent Balance!
 The best way for you to view your rent account is to login on the 'Self Serve' section of this website.
 If you need any help please contact us.
 If you do not have a computer and require a rent statement please ring the Money Management Team on 01543 462621

-If you’re struggling to pay your rent, or if your Housing Benefit or Universal Credit stops for any reason, please contact Money Management Team immediately on 01543 462621.
+If you’re struggling to pay your rent, or if your Housing Benefit or Universal Credit stops for any reason, please contact Money Management Team by email or ring 01543 462621.
 We can help and advise.